 The Stanford Center on Philanthropy and Civil Society is a research center for students, scholars, and practitioners to explore and share ideas that create social change.

 The Stanford China Program (SCP) was formally established in January 2007.
 An integral component of the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC), SCP facilitates multidisciplinary, social science-oriented research on contemporary China, with a dual emphasis on basic and policy-relevant research.
 The program recognizes the singular importance of training new generations of Stanford students for broader and deeper interactions with China.
 SCP involves students in research projects and workshops, both at Shorenstein APARC and in nascent programs within China.

 The International Medical Services (IMS) program is committed to providing international patients and their families with the highest quality medical care and support services to ensure a pleasant experience at Stanford Hospital and Clinics.

-Contact Connie Chao if you are interested in establishing a new anchor program at SCPKU.
+Contact Leigh Wang if you are interested in establishing a new anchor program at SCPKU.

 Photo credit: SCPKU